Indian shares held back by metal stocks

 In broader Asia, stocks paused after minutes from the U.S. Federal Reserve’s last policy meeting flagged the possibility of a debate on scaling back asset purchases and diminished risk appetite.

-In Mumbai trading, lender ICICI Bank (ICBK.NS) and IT major Infosys (INFY.NS) held on to gains, adding nearly 1% each.
+In Mumbai trading, lender ICICI Bank and IT major Infosys held on to gains, adding nearly 1% each.

 Shares of Indian fertiliser companies eked out gains after the central government said it would hike subsidies for diammonium phosphate (DAP) fertiliser by 140%.